Out (magazine): History

 In December 2018, Raquel Willis was appointed as executive editor, becoming the first trans woman to take on a leadership position at the publication.
 While at Out, Willis won a GLAAD Media Award for Outstanding Magazine Article for "The Trans Obituaries Project".

+Picardi left Out in December 2019, announcing his abrupt departure via Twitter.
 In September 2020, David Artavia was appointed as the magazine's new editor-in-chief.
-On January 17, 2020 Diane Anderson-Minshall was named CEO of Pride Media and later that year became the editorial director of OUT.
+In January 2020, Diane Anderson-Minshall was named CEO of Pride Media and later that year became the editorial director of Out.
+In June 2022, Equal Entertainment—the largest LGBTQ-owned media company in the United States—acquired Pride Media and took on the name Equal Pride.

-On June 9th, 2022 after OUT acquisition, Mark Berryhill was named CEO of equalpride.
-Joe Lovejoy is CFO and Mike Kelley is President of Global Growth and Development.
-Diane Anderson-Minshall is now the Global Chief Content Creator.